aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/htmlloadoptions/_index.md

 ```

-the default encoding.
+Gets the default encoding.
 Only applies for csv file.

 **Returns:**
 [Encoding](../../com.aspose.cells/encoding)